ThiagoInocencio/AlavadeiraAPI/README.md

 # aLavadeira API
-A Java API implementation following the documentation developed by codus tecnologia.
+A Java RESTful API implementation following the documentation developed by codus tecnologia.

 RESTful API to retrieve and update aLavadeira's deliverables and visits, used as a part of the final project of the Specialization in Multi-platform Development powered by SENAI, JPMORGAN and ENDEAVOR.